YottaDB/YDBDoc/ProgGuide/ioproc.rst

 A new socket is allocated to listen for a connection.
 It is made the current socket for the device, if the operation is successful.
 Upon successful completion, $KEY is set to the format of "LISTENING|<socket_handle>|{<portnumber>|</path/to/LOCAL_socket>}" otherwise, $KEY is assigned the empty string.

 expr specifies the protocol and protocol specific information.
-Currently, YottaDB/GT.M supports TCP/IP and LOCAL (also known as UNIX domain) socket protocols.
+Currently, YottaDB supports TCP/IP and LOCAL (also known as UNIX domain) socket protocols.
 For TCP/IP sockets, specify expr in the form of "<port>:TCP".

 If <port>=0 is specified, the system chooses the port for the TCP/IP socket.

 For LOCAL sockets:

-* Specify expr in the form of "<pathname>:LOCAL", where <pathname> is the name of the file to be used for communication. <pathname> may contain a dollar sign ($) followed by the name of an environment variable which YottaDB/GT.M expands in the same way as the device name for a sequential file.
+* Specify expr in the form of "<pathname>:LOCAL", where <pathname> is the name of the file to be used for communication. <pathname> may contain a dollar sign ($) followed by the name of an environment variable which YottaDB expands in the same way as the device name for a sequential file.
 The maximum allowed length of the expanded path name depends on the OS.
 * LISTEN creates the file if it doesn't exist.
-If the OPEN command specifies the NEWVERSION deviceparameter, the file specified by the pathname exists, and is a socket file, that file is deleted and YottaDB/GT.M creates a new file.
+If the OPEN command specifies the NEWVERSION deviceparameter, the file specified by the pathname exists, and is a socket file, that file is deleted and YottaDB creates a new file.
 * LISTEN with an OPEN processes the GROUP, OWNER, SYSTEM, WORLD, UIC, and NEWVERSION deviceparameters the same as OPEN for sequential files.

 **MOREREADTIME**